Animals

 Dreaming About an Abandoned Owl: Meaning, Psychology & Symbolism

-Dreaming of an abandoned owl may reflect feelings of neglect or the need for wisdom that feels out of reach.
+Dreaming of an abandoned owl may reflect feelings of isolation or insight neglected in waking life.

 Written by: DreamMeaning Editorial Team